Birdwatching in the Algarve

 Serra do Caldeirão

 Serra do Caldeirão is a mountain range in the northern Algarve.
-Here you can see a number of interesting birds, such as the wryneck, blue rock thrush, orphean warbler, sparrowhawk, green woodpecker and the bonelli’s eagle.
+Here you can see a number of interesting birds, such as the wryneck, blue rock thrush, orphean warbler, sparrowhawk, green woodpecker and the Bonelli’s eagle.

 You can see birds all over the Algarve, in natural parks as well as in towns.
 For example, in the old town of Faro, you can see many storks, making their nests on the top of churches and other buildings.